-Use only the fuel recommended by the engine manufacturer.
-Use of old, contaminated fuel can cause the engine to malfunction or severe damage.
+Use only clean, dry fuel of the type and grade recommended by the engine manufacturer.
+The use of incorrect or contaminated fuel can cause engine malfunction and serious damage.

-1.2 Saltwater Application
+1.2 Outboard Saltwater Application

-Each outboard engine is a complete drive system with the gear case (transmission) forward of the propeller and connected to the power head with a vertical drive shaft.
-Other than the routine maintenance outlined in the engine owner's manual, there is little to be concerned with unless the boat is to be kept in saltwater for extended periods.
-Marine growth will occur when components are left in the water for extended periods and can cause poor performance or permanent damage to the exposed components.
+Each outboard motor is a complete drive system with the gear case being just forward of the propeller and connected to the power head with a vertical drive shaft.
+Other than the routine maintenance outlined in the engine owner's manual, there is little to be concerned with unless the boat is to be kept in saltwater for extended periods of time.
+Then the main concerns are marine growth and galvanic corrosion.

+Marine growth occurs when components are left in the water for extended periods and can cause poor performance or permanent damage to the exposed components.
 The type of growth and how quickly it occurs is relative to the water conditions in your boating area.
 Water temperature, pollution, current, etc. can have an effect on marine growth.

 Galvanic corrosion is the corrosion process occurring when different metals are submerged in an electrolyte.
 Sea water is an electrolyte and submerged engine components must be properly protected.
-Outboard engines are equipped with sacrificial anodes to help prevent galvanic corrosion problems.
+Outboard motors are equipped with sacrificial anodes to prevent galvanic corrosion problems.
 The anodes must be monitored and replaced as necessary.
-For locations and maintenance, refer to the engine owner's manual.
+For locations and maintenance, please refer to the engine owner's manual.

-When leaving the boat in the water, tilt the motors as high as possible to decrease the risk of marine growth around the cooling inlets, propeller and exhaust ports and damage from galvanic corrosion.
+When leaving the boat in the water, tilt the motors as high as possible.
+This will decrease the risk of marine growth around the cooling inlets, propeller and exhaust ports and damage from galvanic corrosion.